Luke Littler beats Nathan Aspinall to win Players Championship Finals title

 World number one Luke Littler won his first Players Championship Finals title with a 11-8 win over Nathan Aspinall.

-The 18-year-old overtook rival Luke Humphries at the top of the rankings on the way to victory in last week’s Grand Slam of Darts and clinch his maiden Minehead crown on Sunday.
+The 18-year-old overtook rival Luke Humphries at the top of the rankings on the way to victory in last week’s Grand Slam of Darts and clinched his maiden Minehead crown on Sunday.

 Littler reached the tournament’s showpiece with a 11-8 win over Gerwyn Price in the semi-finals, while Aspinall secured his spot with a dominant 11-2 win over Jermaine Wattimena in their final four meeting.